herschel666/wp-vcp-niederdsachsen/README.md

 $ bower install && npm install
 ```

+## Icon Font

+The theme uses a custom icon font.
+To edit/change/extend it, grab the [`selection.json`](https://github.com/herschel666/wp-vcp-niederdsachsen/tree/master/assets/fonts/selection.json), go to [Icomoon](https://icomoon.io/app/), import the JSON-file and make your changes.
+After that, download the new package, swap the font-files and the `selection.json` in the `assets/fonts`-folder and make the changes to the CSS in the `webfonts.scss`-file.
+That should do the trick.

 ## Contributing

 If there's a problem, open an issue.
 If you're feeling brave and want to contribute code, I highly encourage you to do so.
 In this case follow these steps: